RICH AND POOR TUDORS

 By Tim Lambert

-In the Middle Ages rich people's houses were designed for defence rather than comfort.
+In the Middle Ages rich people's houses were designed for defense rather than comfort.
 In the 16th century life was safer so houses no longer had to be easy to defend.
-It was an age when rich people built grand houses e.g. Cardinal Wolsey built Hampton Court Palace.
+Rich Tudors built grand houses e.g. Cardinal Wolsey built Hampton Court Palace.
 Later the Countess of Shrewsbury built Hardwick Hall in Derbyshire.

 Chairs were more common than in the Middle Ages but they were still expensive.
 Even in an upper class home children and servants sat on stools.

 Chimneys were also a luxury in Tudor times, although they became more common.